 Other examples of securities include mutual funds, exchange-traded funds (ETFs), and futures contracts.
 These instruments are used by investors to diversify their portfolios and manage risk

 The security law No. 76 of the year 2002 defines security as follows:

-- Bonds issued by companies, the government and official public institution.
+Bonds issued by companies, the government and official public institutions.